 - Facilitating math and reading projects.

-- Supporting transition planning.
+- Supporting transition planning and assistive technology.

 - Check & Connect is an intervention used with K-12 students who show early warning signs of disengagement with school and who are at risk of dropping out.

 - Mentoring is at the core of Check & Connect by building trusting relationships between the student, mentor and family.

 - GLRS are trained state trainers and provide FREE statewide training and support.